irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.PromotionByVolume"></a>

 ### PromotionByVolume
-PromotionByVolume defines a standard for service promotion by volume.
+PromotionByVolume defines a standard for service promotion by volume

 | Field | Type | Label | Description |